 An open handicap event, the horses in the Toorak Handicap field compete for a share of the $400,000 prize money on offer.

 The Toorak Handicap is one of ten Group status races conducted at the meeting.
-Three other Group 1 races highlight the day’s bumper race-card, the Group 1 Caulfield Guineas (1600m), the Group 1 Thousand Guineas and the Group 1 Caulfield Yalumba Stakes (2000m), while the Group 2 Herbert Power Stakes (2400m) and the Group 2 Schillaci Stakes (1000m) also provide some top class betting opportunities.
+Three other Group 1 races highlight the day’s bumper race-card, the Group 1 Caulfield Guineas (1600m), the Group 1 Thousand Guineas and the Group 1 Caulfield Caulfield Stakes (2000m), while the Group 2 Herbert Power Stakes (2400m) and the Group 2 Schillaci Stakes (1000m) also provide some top class betting opportunities.
 The Group 3 Thoroughbred Club Stakes (1200m) provides an opportunity for three year old fillies to showcase their talent.

 Caulfield Guineas Day is the first of three meetings that make up the coveted Caulfield Cup Carnival.
 The Thousand Guineas (1600m) have been shifted forward as of 2014 to also be included on the Caulfield Guineas Day race card.